Outdoor Pens & Runs for Tortoises

 I am not a DIY builder, so I am always looking for items that I can repurpose or alter for my tortoises.
 Rabbit pens and runs can be modified fairly easily for tortoise use.
 I always look for rabbit runs that use small space (1/4" - 1/2") hardware cloth, or at least have very closely spaced bars.

 Here's an example.
 I chose this pen because it's larger than most and uses 1/2" hardware cloth.
+Attach 2,3, or more of them together to create a larger pen.

 This baby tortoise pen is actually a rabbit run made with 1/2" hardware cloth.
 It's a well priced, 71" x 36" x 19"H (2,556 sq in) size Advantek pen.
 It has two top openings and two end openings.

 You can join these pens together length wise by leaving the end panels out, or sideways if you cut new openings in the wire netting.
-The wood is light weight and on the softer side, so it might not be strong enough for night use, but it works well for supervised daytime use.
+The wood is lightweight and on the softer side, so it might not be strong enough for night use, but it works well for supervised daytime use.
 So easy, no building required! :O)

 The landscape blocks around the pen block the babies' view out of the pen and also prevent them from digging under the walls and escaping.
 I piled more blocks in one corner to make some shade there.
 In hot weather, additional shade is required, for example, you can drape shade cloth or place wood boards on the side and/or top.